kroxiksut/django-152fz-consent/docs/consent/en/authoring.md

 `markdown-first`/`textarea-first`:

 - the core does not require a mandatory external visual editor;
-- the text edition is already suitable for normal workflow;
+- the text revision is already suitable for normal workflow;
-- Plain text, markdown or HTML can be used if necessary.
+- plain text, markdown or HTML can be used if necessary.

-This is a conscious decision:
+This is a deliberate decision:

-- basic installation remains easier;
+- the basic installation stays simpler;
 - the document flow does not carry unnecessary dependencies;
-- the integrator himself decides whether a visual editor is needed.
+- the integrator decides for themselves whether a visual editor is needed.

 ## Is it possible to connect WYSIWYG